lgatto/lgatto.github.io/_drafts/2017-02-14-open-research-project.md

 impact, possibly more, and these could then be used to assess to what extend the project delivered as promised.

+This serves at least two purposes.
+First, it is a way to promote transparency and accountability towards the funder, scientific community and public.
+Also, it is a great resource for early career researchers.
+Unless there is specific support in place, writing a first grant is not an easy job, especially given the multitude documents to prepare in addition to the scientific case for support.
+And even for more experienced researchers, it can't harm to explore different approaches to grant writing.

 Another concrete output is the requirement for a dedicated *software management plan* for each grant that involves any software development.
 I certainly consider my software to be equivalent to data